Scalingo/documentation/_posts/languages/php/2016-07-28-php-wordpress-deployment.md

 all your instances.
 So the uploads should not be stored on the filesystem itself.
 We recommend using an external service like the Amazon service: AWS S3 to store them.

+You may want to have a look at a plugin such as
+[S3 Uploads](https://github.com/humanmade/S3-Uploads) to ease the storage
+of your uploads on S3.
+As usual, this plugin must be downloaded locally and pushed to our git repository, never via the web interface.